Hospitality Management (HOSM)

 HOSM 5300.
 Meetings and Event Planning.
 Units: 3

 The process of planning, developing, and coordinating a variety of meetings and events in hotels, clubs, convention centers, trade shows, and sports and entertainment venues.
 Topics include forecasting revenues, budget preparation, controlling expenses, contract negotiations, vendor selection, and supervising event personnel.
-Course equivalent to MKTG 5300; credit may not be awarded for both.
-Formerly known as HOSM 3600 / MKTG 3600.
+Course offered as HOSM 5300 and MKTG 5300; credit may not be awarded for both.

 HOSM 6200.
 Hospitality Services Management.
 Units: 3